 EdApp is also jam-packed with valuable training courses covering different topics, which you can use and deploy for free.
 They have sales training for your sales reps, HIPAA courses for healthcare workers, safety courses for high-risk workers, and more.

 Explore their authoring tool and course library for free by signing up here.

-Another benefit of active learning is that it helps improve your team’s collaboration skills.
-Instead of simply listening to an instructor-led training, this type of learning leverages the power of collaboration and social interaction to learn and solve problems.
+Another benefit of an active learning style is that it helps improve your team’s collaboration skills.
+Instead of simply listening to instructor-led training, this type of learning leverages the power of collaboration and social interaction to learn and solve problems.
 Through interactive activities, you’ll be able to equip your employees with all the necessary collaboration skills they’ll need to make teamwork successful.
 It’s highly beneficial because, as we all know it, successful teamwork drives businesses to grow and thrive in their fields.

 Active learning through collaboration can be achieved through the help of various elearning development training tools and functions of EdApp.
 The most valuable one is its Virtual Classroom feature, which allows learners to interact and learn together in real-time, even if they’re separated by time or distance.
 EdApp also works smoothly with communication tools like Zoom and Microsoft Teams for video conferencing in online training sessions.

 Active learning creates an environment where learners are pulled out of their comfort zones.
 They are expected to share their thoughts, opinions, and conclusions about certain topics rather than simply bombard and spoon-feed them with knowledge until the training is over.
 As they get more comfortable speaking up, learners will gain greater freedom from self-doubt and build their self-confidence.
 Being confident at work is surely a benefit of active learning that will give them the power to do more of their tasks quickly, effectively, and to a high level of quality.